Journal of Vocational Education & Training

 Call for Papers

-Is a highly successful bi-annual international conference.
-This meeting has been providing a lively and critical forum for debates concerning all aspects of vocational education and training and developments in work and learning since 1995.
-This call for papers is, therefore, open to all contributions that seek to enrich this eclectic field of inquiry.
-For 2015, the Committee is interested in the following themes, though this list should not been seen as prescriptive:
+The JVET Conference Committee invites contributions to our successful bi-annual international conference.
+This meeting provides a lively and critical forum for debates concerning all aspects of vocational education and training and developments in work and learning since 1995.
+This call for papers is, therefore, open to all contributions that seek to enrich this field of inquiry.
+For 2017, the Committee is interested in the following themes, though this list should not been seen as prescriptive or exhaustive:

 - The impact of changes in work on VET